Mitsubishi Ducted Electric Cooling and Heating Systems Reviewed: Pros, Cons, Top Picks

 Mitsubishi Electric Cooling and Heating Ducted System Overview

-• A large multi-position air handler (indoor unit), M Series for residential and P Series for light-commercial, for connection to existing ductwork;
+• A large multi-position air handler (indoor unit), M Series for residential and P Series for light-commercial, for connection to existing ductwork; OR

-• SEZ Series and PEAD Series ducted indoor units that serve a single room or zone – used in new construction, additions and space conversions.
+• SEZ Series and PEAD Series ducted indoor units that serve a single room or zone – used in new construction, additions, and space conversions.

 All ducted components are manufactured in a good range of capacities/sizes to make it easy to customize a Mitsubishi electric cooling and heating system to your specific needs.